farsonic/reddit-digest/README.md

 - Fetch posts from any single or group of public subreddits over the last _N_ hours
 - Return either all or top _X_ posts by score, with the score stored in the resulting markdown file.
-- Optionally extract top-level comments and any URLs within them
+- Optionally extract top-level comments and any URLs within them, while also ignoring posted with new accounts of a specific age
-- Generate a timestamped Markdown report locally
+- Generate a timestamped Markdown report locally to a nominated directory
 - Embed specific stocks, commodites and local weather URL's into the markdown text.
-- Convert the Markdown to a Google Doc
+- Optionally convert the Markdown to a Google Doc
-- Upload the Doc into a specified folder in your personal Drive
+- Optionally upload the Doc into a specified folder in your personal Drive

 ---